 The 27-minute PrimeTime segment was riveting.
-Viewers watching the highly rate news magazine saw former Food Lion workers describing soaking rotting fish in bleach, altering sell-by dates on dairy products and repacking outdated meat.
+Viewers watching the highly rated news magazine saw former Food Lion workers describing soaking rotting fish in bleach, altering sell-by dates on dairy products and repacking outdated meat.

 Accuracy in Media would later document 16 specific claims of food-safety violations in the PrimeTime segment, none of which could be verified by the footage gathered by the undercover producers.
 In a handful of cases, apparent food-safety violations allegedly were staged by the undercover producers.
 In every instance, claims being voiced by anchor Diane Sawyer during the national broadcast were not substantiated by the video being aired.

 While reporters typically will contact media relations counterparts to discuss stories as they are being reported, it is not unusual for investigative reporting to be conducted surreptitiously.
 From a media relations standpoint, not surprisingly, the first Food Lion heard of the PrimeTime investigation was when Sawyer walked confidently into one of its stores located about 25 miles north of the company's Salisbury, N.C. headquarters, flanked by a former meat department worker, a network producer and a camera crew.

 It did not take long for Food Lion to piece together what was going on.
-Its former employee had helped ABC News game the hiring process, provided a reference for one of the undercover producers.
+A former employee had helped ABC News game the hiring process, and provided a reference for one of the undercover producers.
 A quick credit check confirmed that Food Lion's former undercover worker was on the ABC news payroll.
 More than three months before the segment would air, Food Lion was on notice that a hard-hitting story was in the works.